 Kindergarten Sturdy Bridge

-Kindergarten Sturdy Bridge Learning Community aims to facilitate state and local improvement efforts to strengthen the enabling factors for success and implementation of effective strategies that improve the kindergarten experience for every child by offering leaders in State educational agencies (SEAs) as well as local educational agencies (LEAs) the opportunity to participate in peer learning to improve the kindergarten year.
+The Kindergarten Sturdy Bridge (KSB) Learning Community was funded from August 2023 - September 2024 to facilitate state and local improvement efforts to strengthen the enabling factors for success and implementation of effective strategies that improve the kindergarten experience for every child by offering leaders in State educational agencies (SEAs) as well as local educational agencies (LEAs) the opportunity to participate in peer learning to improve the kindergarten year.

-The communities of practice will focus on participants' needs, strengths, and priorities.
-Participants will have the opportunity to share promising practices, exemplars, and bright spots, explore new innovations, and strengthen and build new collaborative networks to intentionally center kindergarten as distinct from, but aligned with, practices in the early grades, and identify supports that systems need to effectively implement evidence-based, developmentally informed practices in kindergarten.
+The communities of practice focused on participants' needs, strengths, and priorities.
+Participants had the opportunity to share promising practices, exemplars, and bright spots, explore new innovations, and strengthen and build new collaborative networks to intentionally center kindergarten as distinct from, but aligned with, practices in the early grades, and identify supports that systems need to effectively implement evidence-based, developmentally informed practices in kindergarten.

 Kindergarten is a critical time for young children to learn and practice a variety of skills, including social, emotional, reading, STEM, and problem-solving skills.
 Children enter kindergarten from a diverse array of early learning settings and experiences with a wide range of developmental strengths and learning needs.
 The COVID-19 pandemic had devastating impacts on young children's development and learning, and further exacerbated the already existing inequities for children who have been historically underserved.

-The Kindergarten Sturdy Bridge Learning Community is funded in response to the current challenges and to support the U.S. Department of Education's efforts to focus attention and resources on this critical point in a child's education -- when they enter school for the first time -- and ensure that all children, including historically underserved children such as those from under-resourced backgrounds, those with developmental delays or disabilities, and young English learners, experience success in kindergarten.
-The participants will consider enabling conditions for success that include:
+The Kindergarten Sturdy Bridge Learning Community was funded in response to the field challenges and to support the U.S. Department of Education's efforts to focus attention and resources on when they enter school for the first time (a critical point in a child's education), and ensure that all children, including historically underserved children such as those from under-resourced backgrounds, those with developmental delays or disabilities, and young English learners, experience success in kindergarten.
+The participants considered enabling conditions for success that included:

 - Educational programming that meets the unique needs of kindergarten children.